Graylog2/documentation/pages/faq.rst

 Can I filter inbound messages before they are processed by the Graylog server?
 ------------------------------------------------------------------------------

-Yes, check out our page on how to use `blacklisting <http://docs.graylog.org/en/latest/pages/blacklisting.html>`__.
+Yes, check out our page on how to use :doc:`blacklisting <blacklisting>`.

 Graylog & Integrations
 ======================

 What is the best way to integrate my applications to Graylog?
 -------------------------------------------------------------
-We recommend that you use `GELF <http://docs.graylog.org/en/latest/pages/sending_data.html?highlight=gelf#gelf-sending-from-applications>`__.
+We recommend that you use :doc:`GELF <sending_data>`.
 It's easy for your application developers and eliminates the need to store the messages locally.
 Also, GELF can just send what app person wants so you don't have to build extractors or do any extra processing in Graylog.

 I have a log source that creates dynamic syslog messages based on events and subtypes and grok patterns are difficult to use - what is the best way to handle this?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Not a problem!
-Use our `key=value extractor <http://docs.graylog.org/en/1.3/pages/extractors.html#automatically-extract-all-key-value-pairs>`__.
+Use our :doc:`key=value extractor <extractors>`.

 I want to archive my log data.
 Can I write to another database, for example HDFS / Hadoop, from Graylog?
 --------------------------------------------------------------------------------------------------------

 Yes, you can output data from Graylog to a different database.
 We currently have an HDFS output `plug-in <https://marketplace.graylog.org/addons/99259226-6ba3-48c8-a710-9598b65eda0e>`__ in the Marketplace - thank you `sivasamyk <https://github.com/sivasamyk>`__!

-It’s also easy and fun to `write your own <http://docs.graylog.org/en/1.3/pages/plugins.html#creating-a-plugin-skeleton>`__, which you can then add to Graylog Marketplace for others to use.
+It’s also easy and fun to :doc:`write your own <plugins>`, which you can then add to Graylog Marketplace for others to use.

 I don’t want to use Elasticsearch as my backend storage system – can I use another database, like MySQL, Oracle, etc?
 ---------------------------------------------------------------------------------------------------------------------